Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 How to lower pH in pool

-What lowers pH in a pool?
-Well the answer is using an acid.
-Generally, when lowering pH in pool water, you would use either Muriatic acid or dry acid.
+What lowers the pH in a pool?
+The answer is using an acid.
+Generally, either muriatic acid or dry acid is used to lower the pH in pool water.

-That may sound rather dangerous, but by taking some sensible precautions, it is perfectly safe.
+That may sound rather dangerous, but it is perfectly safe by taking some sensible precautions.

 Using Muriatic Acid to lower high pH